forntonio/final-fix/README.md

-This is a [Next.js](https://nextjs.org/) project to track your ability cards for the game FrostHaven.
+This is a [Next.js](https://nextjs.org/) project to track your ability cards for the game Frosthaven and Jaws of the Lion.
-The latest version of this application is hosted [here](https://frosthaven-cards.vercel.app).

 ## Features

-- Choose your class (Frosthaven and Envelope X)
+- Choose your class (Frosthaven, JotL and Envelope X)
 - Choose your class ability cards
 - Enhance cards
 - Tracks Discard / Lost / Active Effects
 - Allow short (with reroll) and long rests.
 - Undo / Redo
-- Gloomhaven secretary connection
+- Gloomhaven Secretary connection

 ## Getting Started